Counterintelligence: History

 Due to intense lobbying from William Melville and after he obtained German mobilization plans and proof of their financial support to the Boers, the British government authorized the formation of a new intelligence section in the War Office, MO3 (subsequently redesignated MO5) headed by Melville, in 1903.
 Working under-cover from a flat in London, Melville ran both counterintelligence and foreign intelligence operations, capitalizing on the knowledge and foreign contacts he had accumulated during his years running Special Branch.

 Due to its success, the Government Committee on Intelligence, with support from Richard Haldane and Winston Churchill, established the Secret Service Bureau in 1909 as a joint initiative of the Admiralty, the War Office and the Foreign Office to control secret intelligence operations in the UK and overseas, particularly concentrating on the activities of the Imperial German government.
 Its first director was Captain Sir George Mansfield Smith-Cumming alias "C".
 The Secret Service Bureau was split into a foreign and counter-intelligence domestic service in 1910.
 The latter, headed by Sir Vernon Kell, originally aimed at calming public fears of large-scale German espionage.
 As the Service was not authorized with police powers, Kell liaised extensively with the Special Branch of Scotland Yard (headed by Basil Thomson), and succeeded in disrupting the work of Indian revolutionaries collaborating with the Germans during the war.
 Instead of a system whereby rival departments and military services would work on their own priorities with little to no consultation or cooperation with each other, the newly established Secret Intelligence Service was interdepartmental, and submitted its intelligence reports to all relevant government departments.
 For the first time, governments had access to peacetime, centralized independent intelligence and counterintelligence bureaucracy with indexed registries and defined procedures, as opposed to the more ad hoc methods used previously.

+In Soviet East Germany, counterespionage methods were targeted against civilians and referred to as decomposition methods.
+They were used to debilitate prominent individuals and groups for the purposes of stopping political dissent and culturally incorrect actions.
+Decomposition methods became the main form of repression in East Germany from the early 1970's up until the collapse of the state in 1990.
+They were also used in the Soviet Union more widely including as support for repeated acts of intellectual property theft.